josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 // User clicks the submit button const button = screen.getByRole("button", { name: /submit!/i });
 fireEvent.click(button);

+// assert that the new animal has been added to the list const newAnimal = await screen.findByText(/grizzly bear/i);
 ```

 This works well for most use cases, but there's also a more advanced companion library `@testing-library/user-event` in active development.
 The idea behind `userEvent` is to more fully simulate behavior from the user perspective, providing the extra nuances in the user flow beyond the level of DOM events.